Boar Warriors | Art Print

 Material & Make

-Your print will arrive on 250gsm uncoated art board and should be handled with care.
-It’s preferable to only touch the edges and we recommend mounting these in a frame behind glass.
+Your piece will arrive on 250gsm uncoated art board and should be handled with care (we suggest only touching the edges of your print).
+For longevity, it is recommended to mount these in a frame behind glass.

 About The Artist